Have you ever glanced at someone else’s Android 12 device and thought to yourself, “I wish my iPhone’s Lock Screen looked that cool?”

 Its worth noting that a separate package called snowcone was also just recently released on the Packix repository that brings an Android 11-inspired Lock Screen to pwned handsets by way of XenHTML.
 It’s half the price and offers some different features, however Lucient is a standalone tweak that doesn’t require XenHTML as a dependency.

-If you’re interested in trying Lucient, the you can download the free one-hour trial from the Packix repository via your favorite package manager app.
-If you decide that you like it, you can purchase the unlimited version of the Lucient tweak for $2.00 from the Packix repository.
-Both support jailbroken iOS 14 devices.
+If you’re interested in trying Lucient, then you can purchase the unlimited version of the Lucient tweak for $2.00 from the Packix repository.
+The tweak supports jailbroken iOS 14 devices.

 Do you like what you see with Lucient, or will you be keeping your iPhone’s stock Lock Screen user interface?
 We’re interested to know in the comments section down below.